Alternative Pain Relief Treatments Available: Stem Cell Therapy and Platelet-Rich Plasma Injection Therapy

 Stem Cell Therapy

-Since 2004, stem cell therapy has been used to help pets.
-The therapy uses an animal’s own stem cells, obtained through a minimally invasive surgery, to help reduce inflammation and pain in arthritic joints.
-It is primarily used to manage osteoarthritis, but may also have other applications that are under investigation, such as for kidney disease, allergies and inflammatory bowel disease.
+Stem cell therapy has been used in veterinary medicine to help pets since 2004.
+The therapy uses an animal’s own stem cells, obtained through a minimally invasive surgery, to help reduce inflammation and pain in arthritic joints, with relief provided by procedure lasting between 1-4 years.
 Jefferson Veterinary Hospital will focus on using stem cell therapy to help manage pain and mobility problems caused by osteoarthritis and other joint related issues.
 It is an outpatient treatment that can all be performed on the same day in Jefferson Veterinary Hospital, and does not require an overnight stay in the hospital.

 Stem cell therapy has the potential to remove the need for, and cost of, long term medication, and frequent blood work that is associated with such medication, as the stem cells work to reduce pain and inflammation for twelve to eighteen months after treatment.